Categorification of Harder-Narasimhan Theory via slope functions: Semi-stability and Harder-Narasimhan filtration

 \begin{rmk} Let $\pi:E\rightarrow G$ be a strict epimorphism in $\mathcal C$.
 By Remark \ref{Rem: pull-back which is an iso}, we obtain that, if $E$ satisfies the Noetherian condition (resp.
 Artinian condition), so does $G$. \end{rmk}

 \begin{eg} Let $M$ be a Noetherian (resp.
-Artinian) module over commutative ring $R$.
-If we consider $M$ as an objet of the category of $R$-modules, it satisfies the Noetherian condition (resp.
+Artinian) module over a commutative ring $R$.
+If we regard $M$ as an object of the category of $R$-modules, it satisfies the Noetherian condition (resp.
 Artinian condition).
-Note that, in the case where $R$ is a field, any finite-dimensional vector space over $R$ satisfies both Noetherian and Artinian conditions.\\ $\boldsymbol{NB}$: The Noetherian condition(resp.
-Artinian condition) in Definition \ref{defn:NT and AT} is a Noetherian condition(resp.
-Artinian condition) for strict monomorphism.
+Note that, if $R$ is a field, then any finite-dimensional vector space over $R$ satisfies both Noetherian and Artinian conditions.\\ $\boldsymbol{NB}$: The Noetherian condition (resp.
+Artinian condition) in Definition \ref{defn:NT and AT} is a Noetherian condition (resp.
+Artinian condition) for strict monomorphisms.
 In proto-abelian category, a monomorphism may not be a strict monomorphism. \end{eg}

-\begin{defn} Let $E$ be a non-empty set, $\Gamma$ be an admissible collection of subsets of $E$.
-We say that $E$ satisfies the \emph{Noetherian condition} if for any chain
+\begin{defn} Let $\Gamma$ be a bounded lattice.
+We say that $\Gamma$ satisfies the \emph{Noetherian condition} if for any chain

 of elements in $\Gamma$, $E_{n}=E_{n+1}=\cdots$ for sufficiently large $n$.
-We say that $E$ satisfies the \emph{Artinian condition} if for any chain
+We say that $\Gamma$ satisfies the \emph{Artinian condition} if for any chain

 of elements in $\Gamma$, $F_n=F_{n+1}=\cdots$ for sufficiently large $n$. \end{defn}